Skip to Content

 The presence of Sargassum occurs over large areas from the tropical Atlantic in the east, to the Gulf of Mexico in the west, approximately 5,000 kilometers from the eastern tropical Atlantic to the west off the Mexican coast in the Caribbean Sea.

 Sargassum does not extend as a blanket (or blob) covering the full surface of the ocean in these regions.
 Instead, Sargassum floats in patches that range in size from a few centimeters to hundreds of meters.
-Some of these patches reach the coastal areas, including beaches, ports, and even intake systems for drinking water.
-The area that these patches cover has been significantly larger in recent years than prior to 2011.

-Sources: National Oceanic and Atmospheric Administration (NOAA) Coast Watch,
+Sources: National Oceanic and Atmospheric Administration (NOAA) Coast Watch; Florida Department of Health Fact Sheet

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.